gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 We could try to use a spreadsheet program like Microsoft Excel or Google sheets that have limited access, less flexibility, and don't easily allow for things that are critical to ["reproducible" research](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285), like easily sharing the steps used to explore and make changes to the original data.

 Instead, we'll use a programming language to test our hypothesis.
-Today we will use R, but we could have also used Python for the same reasons we chose R (and we teach workshops for both languages).
-Both R and Python are freely available, the instructions you use to do the analysis are easily shared, and by using reproducible practices, it's straightforward to add more data or to change settings like colors or the size of a plotting symbol.
+Today we will use R, but we could have also used Python for the same reasons we chose R. Both R and Python are freely available, the instructions you use to do the analysis are easily shared, and by using reproducible practices, it's straightforward to add more data or to change settings like colors or the size of a plotting symbol.

 > ## But why R and not Python?
 > [There's no great reason](http://www.academichermit.com/2020/03/23/Why-R.html).